 Cancer has been around since ancient times.
-Although there are speculations that it is caused by preserved food and genetic factors, the issue is really finding treatment.
+Although there are speculations caused by preserved food and genetic factors, the issue is really finding treatment.
 In 1929, Dr. John Ralston Davidson wanted to help his cancer patient recover.
-He hypothesized that the protein from a partially incubated egg may help inhibit cancer and tumor cells.
+He hypothesized that the protein from a partially incubated egg might help inhibit cancer and tumor cells.

 In the 1990s, CTV Toronto featured Dr. Ralston’s scientific discovery.
 The extract that was developed initially referred to as YTE, we know now as Laminine.

 WATCH VIDEO: CTV Toronto documentary on Dr. Davidson

 Role of FGF in cancer cell mutants

 Dr. Rhea Magalona was a guest panel at the ‘Be Alive’ TV show aired a few years ago at GMA TV, Philippines.
 She explained that when a patient has a cell mutant gene, FGF can communicate to the cell on the onset of the destruction and tell it to stop proliferating.

 The FGF component

 The role of Fibroblast Growth Factor or FGF is to communicate with the cell either to repair itself or, in this case, for cancer cells to “commit suicide,” as Dr. Magalona puts it.
 FGF is one component of Laminine ingredients: OPT9, which is unique compared to other simple protein supplements.